 That’s why a flexible rewards card like the Chase Sapphire Preferred is the perfect option for getting started.

 With co-branded hotel or airline cards, you’re stuck with the points you earn.
 For instance, earning 60,000 American miles or Hilton points means you can only redeem your points through those brands.
 But, what happens if you find a better deal from another airline or hotel?
 You’re still stuck with those points.

 Thankfully, Chase points are transferable to 13 different partner programs.
 They can also be used to purchase travel experiences through the portal, making them a lot more flexible than points and miles offered by individual brands.

 4) You Can Redeem Points for Cash Back or Gift Cards

 The Chase Sapphire Preferred Card is still a great option even if you don’t have travel plans.

 One of the biggest Chase Sapphire Preferred benefits is that you can redeem points for gift cards or a statement credit!
 Even better, points can be redeemed for their full “monetary” value.
 Retail partners include Lowe’s, Macy’s, Amazon.com, Best Buy, and many more!

 Although gift cards aren’t the most valuable way to redeem Chase points, it’s nice to know that you won’t get stuck with a boatload of points and nowhere to use them!

 5) Earn 2x Points on Travel and Dining

 With the Chase Sapphire Preferred Card, you’ll earn a nifty 2x points on all travel and dining purchases.
 Spending in these categories can add up quickly, making this a valuable card to have for these occasions.
+Now through June 30, 2020 you’ll also earn 3x points on grocery purchases up to $1,500 per month.
+This even applies to ordering online for pickup or delivery from eligible stores.
 Additionally, the card earns one point per dollar on everything else.